lecheshirecat/agsjs/README.md

 # agsjs

-A modern and lightweight AGS file editor for JavaScript
+A modern and lightweight AGS file parser for JavaScript

 ## Installation